daos-stack/daos/doc/user/container.md

 DAOS containers (not to be confused with Linux containers) are datasets managed by the users.
 A container is the unit of snapshot and has a type.
-It can be a POSIX namespace, an HDF5 file or any other new application-specific data model.
+It can be a POSIX namespace, an HDF5 file or any other application-specific data model.
-The chapter explains how to manager container, while the subsequent ones detail how to access a DAOS container from applications.
+The chapter explains how to manage a container, while the subsequent ones detail how to access a DAOS container from applications.

 ## Container Basic Operations